TABLE OF CONTENTS

 The program does not include vacation or sick leave.
 You are not expected to be present on days that your laboratory is closed due to a holiday.
 Most research advisors will help you design a schedule that is mutually agreeable.

 How often do I receive a stipend payment and where does it come from?

-You will receive your stipend check according to a pre-arranged schedule from the DOE laboratory hosting and administering your appointment.
-It varies from lab to lab.
+You will receive your stipend check according to a pre-arranged schedule from the DOE laboratory/facility hosting and administering your appointment.
+It varies from host institution to host institution.
 Once you have accepted an offer, you will be given a pay schedule.